slerman12/BrokenWisdoms-V2-in-progress/8-Holy-Faith.md

 I have yet to see a single implementable policy for the "specter of unfair villification" until now.
 This pop-up is an easy addition that hurts nobody and limits no freedoms.
 "Down with walls!" is a more radical statement, but wouldn't hurt to be integrated into movements whose principles claim to be about compassion and tolerance, but also movements who argue for the importance of dialogue, continued dialogue, and tolerance to that dialogue.

 The two biggest blocks happened under extraordinary consciousness circumstances starting from when I was at a meditation retreat, at the Zen Center, with the TM group, in 2022, where I messaged Psyche and "secret person" and my therapist who I'd been seeing for a year that week, all at once.
 That was unambiguously a synchronicity, a cruel one that I will never forgive the universe for.
 Details not specified.
-It was also my birthday week and exactly when I suddenly lost a lot of money.
+It was also my birthday week and when I suddenly lost a lot of money.
 I served 30ish peope at that meditation retreat because I was volunteering there, doing all the dishes and preparing and serving the food.
 I can't elaborate, but this is painful and the worst thing that ever happened to me resulted.

 ## Rituals, Religion, & Hell